Safe Harbor for Solar Projects in 2026: Protect Your Tax Credits Through 2030

 Your Solar Tax Credits?

-We’ll look at your energy use, design your custom solar project, share savings estimates, and walk you through how to lock in 2025 tax credits.
-No need to build to now; you’ll have until 2029 to complete construction.
+We’ll look at your energy use, design your custom solar project, share savings estimates, and walk you through how to lock in your solar tax credits.